radius-project/design-notes/architecture/2024-08-applications-rp-component-threat-model.md

 ##### Managing cloud credentials

 Applications RP requires AWS and Azure credentials for accessing and managing resources in cloud.
 It fetches credentials using UCP Secret Provider library.
-Credentials are not available for retrieval through API.
+Credentials are not available for retrieval through Radius' public API.
+The secret provider library relies on internals of Radius to read the data from Kubernetes.
+Any user of the Kubernetes cluster that has read-access to secrets in the `radius-system` namespace can read these values.

 The RP also supports [federated identity](https://docs.radapp.io/guides/operations/providers/overview) for both Azure and AWS.
 Unless there is a limitation that prevents using federated identity, users should prefer using this since it removes the need to store secrets.

 Using these credentials, Applications RP can create and manage other resources in AWS and Azure.